What Are Learning Assessments?

 Many parents come to St. Jude’s because they have concerns about their child’s progress in school and they do not know what to do.
-Any learning assessment can answer the question, “What grade level is my child at ?”
+Typically most in-school learning assessments answer the question: at what grade level is my child performing?

 Sometimes the answer to this question provides enough information for the creation of an IEP (Individual Education Plan), but many times a more detailed investigation is need to also answer: